atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 Element 'score'
 ^^^^^^^^^^^^^^^

-You must provide the name of the score to use.
-Options are provided here: :ref:`verification scores<verification-scores>`
+The name of the score to use must be provided.
+Options are listed here: :ref:`verification scores<verification-scores>`

 Element 'time_array'
 ^^^^^^^^^^^^^^^^^^^^